Clothiers Creek

-Clothiers Creek is a town located in north-eastern New South Wales, Australia, in the Tweed Shire and it is located 26 km south of the regional centre of Tweed Heads and 11.5 km east of Murwillumbah.
+Clothiers Creek is a town in north-eastern New South Wales, Australia, in the Tweed Shire and it is located 26 km south of the regional centre of Tweed Heads and 11.5 km east of Murwillumbah.

 The traditional onwers of this place are the Ngandowal and Minyungbal speaking people of the Bundjalung Nation.
 This includes the Goodjinburra, Tul-gi-gin, and Moorung – Moobah clans.